 - Neurology 2010;75(13):1141-1419.
 Full article MS quality of life, depression, and fatigue improve after mindfulness training: a randomized trial.

 Last updated: July 2018

-Last reviewed: May 2015
+Last reviewed: July 2018

 This page will be reviewed within three years